KitsuneHorizon/GRUs-Minions-Capstone/README.md

 ## Future Work
 The project is a work in progress, and the following features or improvements are planned in future iterations:

-1. **NLP Pipeline for Text Analysis:**
+1. **Enhancing the NLP Pipeline for Text Analysis:**
-   We will integrate a Natural Language Processing (NLP) pipeline to analyze the extracted text and identify entities related to the fentanyl epidemic.
+   The initial NLP pipeline has been implemented to process text and perform tokenization, stopword removal, and Named Entity Recognition (NER).
+Future work will focus on improving entity extraction accuracy and expanding the pipeline to include sentiment analysis and topic modeling.

 2. **Integration with Existing Data Sources:**
    We'll integrate data sources from the Spring 2024 phase to maximize insights and ensure consistency in data processing.
+Additionally, we will continue refining the data cleaning and processing techniques to improve overall data quality.